suhanning1997/Calculation-of-moments-of-annuities-by-recursion/README.md

 The recursion techinique is useful when the analytical formulae for moments are hard to derive.

-For more related examples, please check out "more examples" file, where I provided R codes and Rnw files solving 3 extra questions.
+For more related examples, please check out "more examples" folder, where I provided R codes and Rnw files solving 3 extra questions.